Family Reunification Parole Processes

 Obtaining a Social Security Number and Card

-We encourage you (the beneficiary) to apply for a Social Security number (SSN) using Form I-765, Application for Employment Authorization, and following the form instructions.
-If you request an SSN in Part 2 (Items 13.a-17.b) of your Form I-765, and we approve your Form I-765, we will send that data to the Social Security Administration (SSA), and SSA will assign you an SSN and issue you a Social Security card.
-SSA will mail your Social Security card directly to the address you provide on Form I-765.
+We encourage beneficiaries to apply for a Social Security number (SSN) using Form I-765, Application for Employment Authorization, and following the form instructions.
+If a beneficiary requests an SSN in Part 2 (Items 13.a-17.b) of your Form I-765, and we approve the Form I-765, we will send that data to the Social Security Administration, and they will assign an SSN and issue a Social Security card.
+The Social Security Administration will mail the Social Security card directly to the address provided on Form I-765.
 SSNs generally are assigned to people who are authorized to work in the United States.
-SSNs are used to report your wages to the government and to determine your eligibility for Social Security benefits.
+SSNs are used to report wages to the government and to determine eligibility for Social Security benefits.

-If you do not request an SSN on your Form I-765, you can apply for an SSN after you receive your EAD from USCIS using the instructions on SSA’s Social Security Number and Card webpage.
+If a beneficiary does not request an SSN on their Form I-765, they can apply for an SSN after they receive their EAD from USCIS using the instructions on the Social Security Administration’s Social Security Number and Card webpage.

 Eligibility for Certain Benefits